bancorprotocol/contracts-solidity/solidity/docgen/docs/converter/BancorFormula.md

 # Function `calculateCrossReserveReturn(uint256 _fromReserveBalance, uint32 _fromReserveRatio, uint256 _toReserveBalance, uint32 _toReserveRatio, uint256 _amount) → uint256` {#BancorFormula-calculateCrossReserveReturn-uint256-uint32-uint256-uint32-uint256-}
-given two reserve balances/ratios and a sell amount (in the first reserve token), calculates the return for a conversion from the first reserve token to the second reserve token (in the second reserve token) note that prior version 4, you should use 'calculateCrossConnectorReturn' instead
+given two reserve balances/ratios and a sell amount (in the first reserve token), calculates the return for a conversion from the first reserve token to the second reserve token (in the second reserve token) note that prior to version 4, you should use 'calculateCrossConnectorReturn' instead

 Formula:
 Return = _toReserveBalance * (1 - (_fromReserveBalance / (_fromReserveBalance + _amount)) ^ (_fromReserveRatio / _toReserveRatio))